marconetto/azadventures/chapter7/README.md

                        --settings '{"commandToExecute": "/usr/local/bin/myhpcworkerprocess"}'
 ```

-**NOTE:** If the **overprovisioning** feature is enabled, the VMs not utilized
+**NOTE:** If the **overprovisioning** feature is enabled in the VMSS, the VMs
-to meet user request also execute the script before they are destroyed (i.e.
+not utilized to meet user request also execute the script before they are
-move to **Deleting** state).
-So worker processes will be started and VMs will
+destroyed (i.e. move to **Deleting** state).
+So worker processes will be started
-get unavailable quickly later on.
-Therefore, if overprovisioning is enabled, it
+and VMs will get unavailable quickly later on.
+Therefore, if overprovisioning is
-is recommended to use the ``waitprovisioning.sh`` script as well.
+enabled, it is recommended to use the ``waitprovisioning.sh`` script as well.

 #### 4. Key takeways